Getting Out of Wall Street Strategies' Ideas

 Putting all your eggs in one basket leaves you little choice except to hold this stock until it reaches upside objectives.
 If you sell because its down a little in general market trading then you'll end up stopping out of a series of positions to the point where you small principle will evaporate.
 If you're making a big single bet on a whim, there is the same danger that a lack of discipline will level your investment.

 Trading rules for Wall Street Strategies

-The Hotline is designed for building positions that will be held for a period of 30 days to 6 months.
+The Hotline is designed for building positions that will be held for a period of three months to one year.
 The ideas are selected by using fundamental, technical and behavioral analysis.
 First and foremost, the emphasis lies on the fundamentals.
 We employ our methodology in determining value and potential and it is based on fundamental evaluations.
 There are metrics that are more important to us than to others on the Street, and some that are less important like the P/E ratio, which is over hyped.

 When we become convinced that a stock is undervalued or will make a strong move over an intermediate time frame, we then look to the charts and daily action in a stock to determine when to pull the trigger.
 At times we can be early or late, but we don't let false breakouts or shaky markets spook us out of positions if our fundamental conviction remains the same.
 Therefore, there are no official stop losses for the Hotline.

 We deal with a wide breadth of clients, and we're very realistic about their needs.
 Not everyone will share our convictions, nor will they have the nerve or wherewithal to weather down periods.
 We do not use automatic stop losses on the Hotline.
 I think it's a mistake for long term investors.That said, we are sharing opinions.
 For nervous investors, if subscribers want to use stop losses, they can.
 For the most part, folks that believe in them suggest 10%.